Felixpc/VirtualCPU/README.md

 The program is stored in RAM, which is addressed by the instruction counter.
 The current instruction is stored in RAM, and the first four bits of the instruction contain a command, while the remaining 4 bits are data.
 The various components of the processor can place their data on the bus while another component reads information from the bus.

 I have built the software modularly to make it universally adaptable.
 My goal was to understand the basic functions of a processor, and I was fascinated by breadboard computers.
 I wanted to build such a computer myself, but the hardware implementation was too cumbersome for me.
-Therefore, I decided to develop a simulation to understand the basics of computer architecture and machine learning.
+Therefore, I decided to develop a simulation to understand the basics of computer architecture.